 The Town's elected and appointed officials consider many factors when establishing the annual budget and setting the mill rate.
-The budget for fiscal year 2019/2020 passed on the first vote with a mill rate reduction of 2.02 or 5.9%.
-The most significant factor for the fiscal year 2019/2020 budget continued to be the uncertainty with regards to State funding on the Town.
-The Town expects similar uncertainty with regards to State funding to the Town during the upcoming 2020/2021 budget process.
+The budget for fiscal year 2020/2021 passed on the first vote with a mill rate reduction of 0.24 or just under 1%.
+The most significant factor for the fiscal year 2020/2021 was the potential impact of the COVID 19 pandemic and its impact on overall tax collections as well the continued uncertainty with regards to State funding on the Town.
+The Town expects similar uncertainty with regards to State funding to the Town during the upcoming 2021/2022 budget process.